|

 TrustedBSD Project

-advanced security features for the open source FreeBSD operating system,
+advanced security features for the open source FreeBSD operating system.

-Framework, and the GEOM storage
+mandatory access control, and the GEOM storage layer.

 The TrustedBSD Project originally targeted trusted operating system